ETIAS Visa Waiver for Spain

 When will ETIAS be implemented?

-ETIAS will be implemented in 2021 but the exact date has not been decided.
+ETIAS will become available at the end of 2022 but the exact date has not been decided.
 Once introduced it will be a requirement for all eligible nationals who wish to enter any of the Schengen countries.